 The Northern Border pipeline system consists of 822 miles of 42-inch diameter pipe designed to transport 2,373 million cubic feet per day from the Canadian border to Ventura, Iowa; 30-inch diameter pipe and 36-inch diameter pipe, each approximately 147 miles in length, designed to transport 1,300 million cubic feet per day from Ventura, Iowa to Harper, Iowa; and 226 miles of 36-inch diameter pipe and 19 miles of 30-inch diameter pipe designed to transport 645 million cubic feet per day from Harper, Iowa to a terminus near Manhattan, Illinois (Chicago area).
-Along the pipeline there are fifteen compressor stations with total rated horsepower of 476,500 and measurement facilities include four field offices and a microwave communication system with fifty-one tower sites.
+Along the pipeline there are fifteen compressor stations with total rated horsepower of 476,500 and measurement facilities to support the receipt and delivery of gas at various points.
+Other facilities include five field offices and a microwave communication system with fifty-one tower sites.